vekatze/neut/book/src/benchmarks.md

 just bench-darwin arm64-darwin # macOS (ARM64)
 ```

-Please tell me (hopefully gently) if some of the results are unfair for reasons I overlooked.
+Please tell me (hopefully gently) if some of the results are unfair because of reasons I overlooked.